sperum2131/Civinity/README.md

 Civinity allows you to learn more about the political spectrum and your stance, as well as the current scope of politics.

-Civinity has 4 pages: Quiz, Dashboard, Political Spectrum, and Debate
+Civinity has 4 pages: Quiz, Dashboard, Political Spectrum, and Debate.

 ### Quiz
 ![Quiz](quiz.png)